aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLSM in Android via Java or Online App" h2="Export POWERPOINT file to XLSM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PowerPoint file to XLSM can be beneficial in many ways.
+XLSM is a Microsoft Excel macro-enabled workbook format that allows users to store complex data and formulas.
+It is also compatible with a wide range of applications, making it easier to share and collaborate on documents.
+Additionally, XLSM files are more secure than PowerPoint files, as they are not vulnerable to macro viruses.

+<h2>How Aspose.Total Helps for PowerPoint to XLSM Conversion</h2>

-You can easily convert POWERPOINT file to XLSM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PowerPoint files to XLSM.
+The process is simple and straightforward, and can be completed in two steps.
+First, you can export the PowerPoint file to HTML using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLSM.
+This process is fast and efficient, and allows you to quickly and easily convert PowerPoint files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}